Skip to content

 select 1 as __key, 2 as dummy, 2 as __order_duplicate_by_desc

-This example shows how to generate SCD2 change points when combining header and line SCD2 sources, including: - Emitting upserts at each validity start across header and lines. - Emitting a delete for the header-only row as soon as a corresponding line exists (to close the sentinel header row). - Emitting deletes at validity end for deleted intervals. - Joining an additional SCD2 stream (e.g., item price) to ensure change points also reflect price boundaries.
+This example shows how to generate SCD2 change points when combining header and line SCD2 sources. - Emit upserts at each validity start across header and lines. - Emit a delete for the header-only row as soon as a corresponding line exists (to close the sentinel header row). - Emit deletes at validity end for deleted intervals. - Join additional SCD2 streams (e.g., item price) to ensure change points reflect related dimension changes.

 with